karinareyes25/htmlForms/README.md

 ## Tecnologies used:
 - Github
 - Visual Studio Code
-- HTML5 and CSS3: for page structure
+- HTML5 and CSS3: for page structure and styles